Elena' s AI Blog

 We have tried to predict unseen data of [10] and observed a significant loss and MAE outputs.
 The predicted value was [12] instead of the [17] expected.

-To improve our model, we can do the following in any combination, however, performing minor adjustments to see whether this takes any effect on the model performance [1]:
+To improve a regression model, we can apply the following hyperparameter adjustments in any combination, making minor changes one at a time to isolate their effect on model performance [1]:

 1. adding or removing layers;